This article was originally published on 16 November 2015 and modified on 16 May 2019.

 This is the most common level of bond issuance.
 There is no specific asset used to repay investors in case of default.
 However as all bonds are a legal obligation by the issuer, the entity in affect provides a guarantee to make interest payments when due and return $100 face value at maturity.
-Examples include Asciano, Challenger and Telstra.
+Examples include Virgin Australia, Woolworths and Fortescue.

-Subordinate bonds can be issued by any entity but are most frequently issued by financial institutions to comply with regulatory requirements.
+Subordinated bonds can be issued by any entity but are most frequently issued by financial institutions to comply with regulatory requirements.
 Subordinated bonds usually have a call date and a later final maturity.
-Subordinated bonds are issued by institutions such as Bank of Queensland, Suncorp and IAG.
+Subordinated bonds are issued by institutions such as Westpac, AMP, Bank of Queensland, Suncorp and IAG.